gitmachtl/scripts/cardano/testnet/README.md

 # Working with a Hardware-Wallet

-Please take a few minutes and take a look at the Sections here to find out how to prepare your system, what are the limitations etc when working with a Hardware-Wallet Ledger Nano S, Nano X or Trezor Model-T.
+Please take a few minutes and take a look at the Sections here to find out how to prepare your system, what are the limitations when working with a Hardware-Wallet Ledger Nano S, Nano X or Trezor Model-T.

 <details>
    <summary>About Limitations, what can you do, what can't you do ... </summary>